Professor Layton and the Unwound Future: Plot

 As everyone safely regroups, Clive is put under arrest but promises to atone for his crimes, thanking Layton for comforting him as he did the day his parents were killed.
 It is then revealed that Celeste is actually Claire herself, who was teleported ten years into the future during the accident.
 However, her presence had become unstable and would soon send her back in time to the moment of her death, leading Dimitri to try to find a way to save her but to no avail.
 Accepting her fate, Claire has a tearful final reunion with Layton before bidding farewell and disappearing back to her time, to the moment of her death.
 Layton, although crushed to lose Claire again, finally comes to terms with his loss and removes his hat out of respect to her as it snows.

 After the incident, Layton bids farewell to Luke as he boards a ship to his new home.
-Some time later, Layton receives a letter from Luke, inviting him to investigate another puzzling situation with him, in Steam Bison, America.
+Some time later, Layton receives a letter from Luke, inviting him to investigate another puzzling situation with him.